22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 'Relatively smooth' landing

-As passengers prayed and pondered their last words to loved ones, Captain Tammie Jo Shults and First Officer Darren Ellisor had the unenviable duty of landing the big injured bird safely on the ground.
-They'd already pulled the Boeing 737 out of a frightening descent -- that was the easy part -- but now they had to get the twin-engine jet down to breathing altitude, about 10,000 feet.
+As passengers prayed and pondered their last words to loved ones, Captain Tammie Jo Shults and First Officer Darren Ellisor had the unenviable duty of landing the big injured bird.
+They'd already pulled the Boeing 737 out of a frightening bank -- that was the easy part -- but now they had to get the twin-engine jet down to breathing altitude, about 10,000 feet.

 Using the speed brakes atop the wings, the pilots dropped from about 30,000 feet to 13,000 feet in five minutes -- a rate of more than a half mile per minute.
 Though passengers described a precipitous descent it was actually pretty typical, according to the National Transportation Safety Board, which explained that an emergency descent "happens in a fairly rapid manner."